SmithWillSuffice/ohanga-pai/content/questions/100_why_does_it_matter.md

 First, low interest rates are deflationary${}^\ast$, so in driving their JCB rate to zero Japan are promoting anti-inflation.
-Second, if they raised their JCB interest rate it would promote inflation but only be enriching people who already have money.
+Second, if they raised their JCB interest rate it would promote inflation but only by enriching people who already have money.

 ${}^\ast$More technically, a zero interest rate should be par, so neither deflationary nor inflationary, but machine automation and other tech